haxsaw/hikaru/docs/using-with-kubernetes.rst

 entirely in Hikaru objects.
 Hikaru also provides a way for the user to explicitly set the ``kubernetes.client.ApiClient`` instance to use when interacting with Kubernetes.

+All methods return a :ref:`Response<Response doc>` object.
+These objects contain references to the returned result code, HTTP headers, and any object returned by Kubernetes (as a Hikaru object).

+If you requested an operation to be done asynchronously using the async_req=True argument, then the above three attributes aren't filled out when the method returns and instead the Response can be used to sync with the arrival of the response data with a calling thread.
+Using the ``get()`` method call on the
+Response object, you can block the caller (with optional timeout) until Kubernetes responds to your request.
+When get() returns, the code, object, and header fields will be filled out in the Response object.
+The ``get()`` call also returns a three-tuple containing this same data.

 To illustrate this, we'll start with a fully explicit verion with commented interaction and then show how you can pare it down based on defaults.
 In this example, we'll create and delete a Pod using the K3s lightweight Kubernetes package.